erandiganepola/choreo-subscriptions-copy/README.md

 #### Configurations
 There are two ways to provide the configurations for the service
 1. You can directly add the configurations to the default configuraton file can be found at `Choreo_Subscriptions_Home/choreo-subscriptions/Config.toml`.
-Then build the with the modified configurations.
+Then build the service with the modified configurations.

 2. You can take a copy of the configuration file resides in `Choreo_Subscriptions_Home/choreo-subscriptions/Config.toml` and do the modifications and provide the path of the modified file as an envrionment variable with the key of `BAL_CONFIG_FILES`

 #### Secret Configurations
-The credentials for the MSSQL Server and Redis Cache are not provided via the config file to avoid them keeping there in plain text format.
+The credentials for the MSSQL Server and Redis Cache are not provided via the config file to avoid keeping them there in plain text format.
 Hence you have to set the following two environment variable keys to the password of MSSQL Server and Redis Cache.

 ```
 DB_PASSWORD=<MSSQL Server Password>